This knowledge base article will guide you on how to check mesh quality and how to improve it.

 However, if you don’t have a chance to do CAD cleaning, you can try to refine the mesh for the whole domain or only refine the mesh where the bad elements exist.

-3. Mesh Refinement
+3. Improve Mesh Quality

 Another possibility is to refine the mesh in the problematic region with region refinement.
 Below is an example of how to refine the mesh in a specific region of your model:

 The picture above shows the problematic region where there is a face in the geometry that becomes smaller and smaller.
 This is a problem because when the thickness of this face becomes too small, sharp edge cells are generated in this region.
 We will need a region refinement to mesh this region properly.
 For that:

 - Assign the Cartesian box you’ve just created.